 When you create your feature flag, you can specify information for it, which includes a name, a description, owners, and tags.
 This information helps you and your team manage your feature flags and customize them to your team's workflow.
 To create a feature flag, do the following:

 From here, you can now create a rollout plan.
-This is also known as targeting rules.
+This is also known as setting targeting rules.
 Refer to the Create a rollout plan guide for next steps in setting up your feature flag.

 Note: When you set up an account, two environments are automatically created.
 If you want to create additional environments, refer to the Environments guide for more information.